Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Evaluation

-Table \ref{tbl:rel_size} shows the average reduction rates, i.e., the ratio of the number of relevant variables selected to the total number of variables in a dataset, achieved by each of the five techniques.
-We found that different techniques produce quite different reduction results for the same dataset.
-For example, on the dataset Libras, the reduction rate of IEPC is 97.8\%, while the reduction rates of other techniques are below 6.8\%.
-On average, HITON-PC has the most reduction, to 15.4\%, while IEPC has the least reduction to 59.5\%.
-We suspect that the low reduction of IEPC is the reason for its unstable performance in terms of ROC AUC.
-FBED, DC and MI achieve similar reduction rates of around 23\%.
-FBED and HITON-PC generally show a similar trend, but HITON-PC always has a higher reduction than FBED because a PC is the subset of an MB.
+Table \ref{tbl:rel_size} presents the reduction rates achieved by each of the five techniques.
+The reduction rate is computed as 1 minus the ratio of the number of relevant variables selected to the total number of variables in a dataset.
+The results reveal substantial variations in reduction rates among the different techniques for the same dataset.
+For instance, for the dataset Libras, the reduction rate achieved by IEPC is 2.2\%, while the other techniques achieve rates below 93\%.
+On average, HITON-PC exhibits the highest reduction rate of 84.61\%, while IEPC shows the lowest reduction rate at 40.28\%.
+FBED, DC, and MI achieve relatively similar reduction rates, hovering around 76\%.
+Notably, FBED and HITON-PC display a similar trend, with HITON-PC consistently achieving a higher reduction rate than FBED due to the PC set of a variable being a subset of its Markov blanket.

-In summary, among the five techniques, the two causal feature selection techniques, HITON-PC and FBED, show better performance than other techniques in both ROC AUC and AP.
+Compared to other methods, IEPC exhibits a notably lower reduction rate, which, we believe, contributes to its unstable performance.
+The experimental results in Figure \ref{fig:rel} indicate that when considering only linear prediction models, IEPC performs better with regularization techniques such as LASSO and Ridge, as opposed to general linear regression without regularization.
+This observation suggests the possibility of irrelevant or redundant variables being included in the set of relevant variables selected by IEPC.

+In conclusion, the relevant variable selection phase of the DepAD framework is crucial for identifying optimal predictors for the target variable in anomaly detection.
+Striking a balance between selecting too many or too few variables is essential for maintaining prediction accuracy.
+When the ground-truth relevant variable set is unavailable, the Markov blanket (MB) represents a theoretically optimal choice.
+Our experiments have further validated that HITON-PC and FBED outperform the other techniques, and achieve superior results in both ROC AUC and AP and the highest variable reduction rates.